jennymai10/claraxo/README.md

 ### 5. Navigate to the React Frontend Directory

-Go to the React frontend directory:
+IN A DIFFERENT TERMINAL, go to the React frontend directory:

 ```bash
 cd clarafrontend